Guardians vs. Astros Player Props Betting Odds

 Kwan Stats

-- Steven Kwan has put up 65 hits with 15 doubles, a triple, two home runs and 31 walks.
-He has driven in 20 runs with nine stolen bases.
+- Steven Kwan has put up 66 hits with 15 doubles, a triple, two home runs and 33 walks.
+He has driven in 20 runs with 10 stolen bases.

-- Kwan enters this game looking to extend his two-game hit streak.
-During his last five outings he is batting .182 with a double, two walks and two RBI.
+- Kwan brings a three-game streak with at least one hit into this contest.
+During his last five outings he is batting .238 with a double, four walks and two RBI.

 Kwan Recent Games